sprkweb/tarona/CONTRIBUTING.md

 # Contributing
 ## Dependencies
-It requires Ruby >2, git for development.
+It requires Ruby >2, git, npm for development.

 ### Installation
 You need to install the `bundler` and `rake` gems first: